tranquilit/WAPT-Documentation/source/wapt-concept/index.rst

 If the host is no longer a member of its Active Directory group, then the *profile* package will be uninstalled.

+*Profile packages* are stored in the web directory https://srvwapt.mydomain.lan/wapt/.

+*Profile packages* are not explicitly assigned to the host (i.e. as dependencies in the *host package*) but are implicitly taken into account by the WAPT agent dependency engine during the WAPT upgrade.

 .. note::